VanOwner/godot-casesimulator/README.md

+##Forked from mberkdemir haven't started work on it yet.

 ## Godot Engine Case Simulator Description <br/>
 Project includes fundamental of case opening systems.
 You can start to develop more complex case opening systems by using this repo.
 <br/>